 Influencer marketing has revolutionized the way products are marketed.
 So much so, that newer and startup brands have unseated the market leaders in their niche with the help of a well-thought-out influencer marketing strategy.
 All of this would not be possible with conventional marketing strategies.

 Why Influencer Marketing is So Popular

-People always prefer to buy things from a known brand and source.
-When the influencer posts engaging and unbiased content about the brand’s products, his followers see this as a genuine review and make purchasing decisions based on this.
+People always prefer to buy things or consume content from a known brand and source.
+For example, When influencer posts engaging and unbiased content about a brand’s products, his followers see this as a genuine review and make purchasing decisions based on this.
 This form of implicit marketing is what helps sell.

-Almost 17% of brands have committed to spend more than half of their budgets on influencer marketing campaigns, according to a leading industry body.
+Almost 17% of brands have committed to spending more than half of their budgets on influencer marketing campaigns, according to a leading industry body.
 Brands have realized how effective influencer marketing is to reach their marketing goals.
-Here are some of the realities why brands prefer influencer marketing as against other marketing mediums.
+Here are some of the realities why brands prefer influencer marketing to other marketing mediums.

 People are increasingly using ad-blocking software to focus on what they intend to do; ads can be annoying, and intrusive for most people.
 These ad blockers block conventional ads from Google and other parties, but cannot block content posted by influencers.
 With influencer marketing, brands can reach their whole target audience without any roadblocks.

 Buoyed by the popularity of influencer marketing, brands are spending a lot to look their best online.
 Whenever an influencer refers his followers to the brand’s official social media pages, the followers expect a well-maintained page with further information about the product and brand.
 This will help conversions.

 Social media influencers also have a huge following and seem to understand what is catchy enough for their followers to pay attention to.
 For example, a social media influencer marketing for a real estate company knows the best Home captions for Instagram that will elicit the best responses from their followers.